Kokari-Sharshari

 Kokari-Sharshari or Kakari and Sharshari was a fortified supply depot in western Afghanistan, operated by mujaheddin as a logistic base in the 1980s during the Soviet invasion and at least up to 1990.

-"Kokari-Sharshari" (Persian شرشر) — fortified areas of afghan mujahideen (1979-1989) fortification of afghan mujahedin during the Soviet-Afghan war (1979-1989).
+"Kokari-Sharshari" (Pashto شرشر) — fortified areas of afghan mujahideen (1979-1989) fortification of afghan mujahedin during the Soviet-Afghan war (1979-1989).
 Fortified area, base area, fortification structure, strongpoint transshipment base "of the" Western united group of afghan mujahideen of field commander Ismail Khan, in mountain range Kukhe-Senge-Surakh (White Mountains) in the zone of the Afghan-Iranian border, Herat province.

 History of creation

 The base area was a transshipment and support point, at the same time - a strategic body in the logistics support system for Afghan mujahedin in the area bordering Iran in western Afghanistan under the command of the "Western united group" of Mujahideen, Ismail Khan.

 The base area of Kokari-Sharshari is Kokari-Shershari, Kakari-Shashari, Kakari-Shushari, Sharshar, Sher Sher, a fortified complex of protective structures and fortifications with powerful defensive communications organized according to a single plan for control of the fire system was called upon to conduct sustained combat operations in a sustained defense on a broad front in complete isolation and with relatively small forces and means to inflict maximum damage on the superior - besieging and assaulting forces of the Soviet at ojsk, using heavy artillery and assault aviation.

 It is located on the mountainous section of the Afghan-Iranian border in the province of Herat - the west of the Republic of Afghanistan.
 "Kokari-Sharshari" - the second after Javar, from the three largest border the fortifications of Afghan mujahideen (1979-1989)) of the base areas of Afghan mujahedeen during the Afghan war (1979-1989), along with Javara and Tora Bora.